abdreams/CompetitiveProgramming/README.md

 ### Explanation

 - **Grid Layout**: The `PortfolioDetail` component uses a CSS grid (`grid grid-cols-2 gap-4`) to create a two-column layout with four cells.
-- **Stocks Table**: Placed in the top-left cell.
-- **PortfolioDiversity**: Placed in the top-right cell.
-- **Overall Performance**: Placed in the bottom-left cell.
-- **ChartComponent**: A placeholder for the chart display, placed in the bottom-right cell.
-Replace `ChartComponent` with your actual chart component if it's different.
+- **Components**: The components are placed directly in the grid cells without additional containers, ensuring they occupy the correct space.
+- **Tailwind CSS**: Tailwind classes are used for spacing and alignment.

 ### Portfolio Diversity Component

 Ensure `PortfolioDiversity` is set up to render properly as required.
-Below is a sample update if needed.

 #### `components/PortfolioDiversity.js`